-- a.
-If you are from a non-EEA country, your current visa will state if you have permission to work and, if so, the maximum number of hours per week that you are permitted to work.
-It is your responsibility to check your visa for hours permitted and to ensure you do not work beyond this. - b.
-You must contact IST to obtain a 'permission to seek employment' slip. - c.
-Working beyond the permitted hours in your visa is a serious breach of your visa conditions.
-This may result in you having to return to your home country and being withdrawn from your programme or the University. - d.
+- c.
+Working over the permitted hours in your visa is a serious breach of your visa conditions.
+This may result in a report being made to the Home Office and possible implications for your visa, such as you having to return to your home country - and being withdrawn from your programme or the University. - d.
 A week will be defined as a period of 7 days, starting on a Monday.